tinkerness/YatraMithra_ai/README.md

     ```
 2. In the browser go to [http://localhost:8501](http://localhost:8501).
 3. **Interact with the app:**
-    - Enter the name of a country or place in the text input field.
+    - Enter the name of a country or place and the travel preferences in the corresponding text input fields.
-    - Click "Get Travel Recommendations" to see a list of top travel locations and an image of the place.
+    - Click "Get Travel Recommendations" to see a list of top travel locations based on the input preferences along with the image and an interactive map of the place.
     - Use the "Load Saved Travel Data" button to view previously saved travel data.